Faculty

 Upon graduating with a degree in sociology from St. Norbert College, Mary joined the Peace Corps and spent two years in Liberia where she married her husband, John, and learned how to teach without books and with only a piece of chalk and a pockmarked blackboard.
 Upon returning to the U.S., she continued to teach and, with her husband, settled in Lincoln and raised four children.

-Mary has been the director of the Lincoln Preschool, a public school teacher, special educator, and assistant principal.
+Mary is a special educator, and has also been a public school teacher, an assistant principal, and the director of the Lincoln Preschool.
 She loves to do research and has taken courses nonstop since graduating from college, stacking up several additional degrees along the way.

-Mary is committed to volunteering and can be found picking up cans along the roadside, pulling poison parsnips in the spring, and working on a multitude of tasks as a member of the Lincoln school board.
-She also works remotely with schools in Liberia and has been the chair for the education committee of Friends of Liberia.
-In that role, she helped launch a family literacy program that serves over 500 children and their families in Liberia.
-Along with her work at Red Cedar, Mary is currently supervising student teachers for Northern Vermont University.
+Mary is committed to volunteering and can be found picking up cans along the roadside in Lincoln, pulling poison parsnips in the spring, and working on a multitude of tasks as a member of the Lincoln School Board.
+Each Friday morning, she works remotely with a school in Liberia.
+Mary is the former chair of the education committee of Friends of Liberia and in that role, she helped launch a family literacy program that yearly serves over 500 children and their families.
+Along with her teaching at Red Cedar, Mary works with Vermont State University student-teachers.

 Mary’s interests include travel, gardening, reading, hiking, and just being outdoors.
 In her spare time, she loves playing with her adult children, their partners, and her dozen grandchildren.